jiahaozh/601-homework2-IOS-APP/README.md

 # 601-homework2-Resume Webpage, IOS APP
 This is a individial homework by Zhang Jiahao.
-And this is the first time for me to bulid a resume webpage and build part of an IOS app<br>
+I bulit a resume webpage and build part of an IOS app<br>

 ## Resume Webpage
 I made my own resume webpage and utilized firebase authentication function.